dmitry-sapelnikov/cicd-0112358/README.md

 # cicd-112358

+Black

+Then

+White are

+All I see

-Black then white are all I see in my infancy
+In my infancy

-Red and yellow then came to be, reaching out to me
+Red and yellow then came to be

+Reaching out to me

 Lets me see

-As below so above and beyond, I imagine
+As below so above and beyond I imagine

 Drawn beyond the lines of reason

-Push the envelope, watch it bend
+Push the envelope

+Watch it

+Bend